Livingston man sentenced to 24 years in prison for trying to to arrange child sex

-The Department of Justice (DOJ) says Jonathan Francis Kimbrell was indicted by a federal jury on June 20, 2019 and charged with attempted enticement of a minor.
+The Department of Justice (DOJ) says Jonathan Francis Kimbrell, 45, of Livingston, was indicted by a federal jury on June 20, 2019 and charged with attempted enticement of a minor.

 The DOJ says Kimbrell believed the stepfather had repeatedly molested the girl and was not offering her up for sexual encounters with another adult.
 Officials say Kimbrell tried to convince the “parents” that he should be allowed to molest the girl and that he would do a better job than the stepfather.

 Officials with the DOJ say hundreds of emails were exchanged over more than a month in which Kimbrell explicitly described what he would do to the child.
 DOJ officials go on to say during these conversations with the fictitious child, Kimbrell started calling himself “Turtle” and her “Princess.”

 Eventually, Kimbrell met the two undercover agents at a restaurant in Denham Springs, still believing them to be the child’s parents, to discuss ground rules for his first sexual encounter with the girl.
 DOJ authorities say during the meeting, Kimbrell believed the girl was waiting for him at a motel across the parking lot.
 Kimbrell was arrested as he left the restaurant and walked towards the motel.
 Officials say when he was arrested, he was found to be in possession of two boxes of condoms, personal lubricant, and baby oil, as well as a rhinestone key chain that said “Princess.”

 Kimbrell was also sentenced to five years of supervised release following his term of imprisonment and must register as a convicted sex offender upon his release from prison, Travis said.